hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// ```
 ///
 /// The macro accepts a variable name that will contain all HTTP request headers.
-/// The variable will be available as a collection in the function scope.
+/// The variable will be available as a RequestHeaders type in the function scope.
 #[proc_macro_attribute]
 pub fn request_headers(attr: TokenStream, item: TokenStream) -> TokenStream {
     request_headers_macro(attr, item, Position::Prologue)
 }

-/// Extracts a specific cookie value or all cookies into a variable.
+/// Extracts a specific cookie value or all cookies into a variable wrapped in Option type.
 ///
 /// This attribute macro supports two syntaxes:
-/// 1. `cookie(key => variable_name)` - Extract a specific cookie value by key
+/// 1. `cookie(key => variable_name)` - Extract a specific cookie value by key, wrapped in Option
-/// 2. `cookie(variable_name)` - Extract all cookies as a raw string
+/// 2. `cookie(variable_name)` - Extract all cookies as a raw string, wrapped in Option
 ///
 /// # Usage
 ///